NucleoidAI/Nucleoid/README.md

 > :bulb: **This is pretty much it, thanks to AI in the runtime, only with this :point_up_2:, you successfully persisted your first object without external database.**

+### Under the hood: Declarative Runtime Environment

+Nucleoid is a declarative runtime environment that applies declarative programming at the runtime as rerendering JavaScript statements and creating the graph, so as a result, the declarative runtime system isolates a behavior definition of a program from its technical instructions and executes declarative statements, which represent logical intention without carrying any technical detail.

 ## OpenAPI Integration with Nucleoid IDE

 Nucleoid IDE is a web interface that helps to run very same npm package with OpenAPI.